Entanglement area law and Lieb-Schultz-Mattis theorem in long-range interacting systems, and symmetry-enforced long-range entanglement: Introduction

+Motivated by these questions, in this paper, we show that the entanglement area law holds in certain gapped long-range interacting systems that may have ground state degeneracy, extending the results in Refs. \cite{Hastings2007, Kuwahara2019}.
+Interestingly, this result immediately becomes useful and enables us to prove the LSM theorem in long-range interacting systems with certain symmetry conditions.
+Moreover, we show that the symmetry conditions in our LSM theorem force all pure states to be long-range entangled, no matter whether the state is a ground state of any natural Hamiltonian, rigorously generalizing the results in Refs. \cite{Sanz2009, Chen2010a, Else_2014, Gioia2021} to a wider class of states and symmetry settings.

-In this paper, we prove generalized LSM theorems in quantum spin chains with long-range interactions, detailed in theorems~\ref{theorem:main} and~\ref{thm:main2} below.
-In essence, we show that if 1) the long-range interactions decay fast enough as their ranges increase and 2) the system has an anomalous symmetry~\cite{kapustin2024anomalous}, then the system cannot have a unique gapped symmetric ground state, and all symmetric pure states must be long-range entangled, regardless whether the states are ground states or not.
-We remark that the Hamiltonians we consider can contain generic $k$-body interactions with $k>2$.
-For 2-body interactions decaying as $1/r^\mathfrak{a}$, our theorems hold when $\mathfrak{a}>2$ (for $k$-body interactions with $k>2$, the condition under which our theorems hold is stated in Eq.~\eqref{eq:admissible}).
-The type of symmetries under consideration is also very broad, including an on-site symmetry combined with the lattice translation symmetry, as featured in the original LSM theorems.
+We remark that the Hamiltonians we consider can contain generic $k$-body interactions with any finite $k$.
+For 2-body interactions decaying as $1/r^\mathfrak{a}$, our area law and LSM theorem hold when $\mathfrak{a}>2$ (for $k$-body interactions with $k>2$, the condition under which our theorems hold is stated in Eq.~\eqref{eq:admissible}).
+The type of symmetries under consideration is also very broad, including an on-site symmetry combined with the lattice translation symmetry, as featured in the original LSM theorem.
 Additionally, the symmetry can be purely internal but non-on-site.
 Furthermore, the internal symmetries can be either discrete or continuous.
-Besides incorporating long-range interactions, our theorems generalize the original LSM theorems in two ways.
-First, our theorems apply to a more general class of symmetries.
-Second, the original LSM theorems often concern about the Hamiltonians' spectra, but our results also govern the entanglement properties of general states.
 Our results have wide applicability, and we will discuss some examples below.

-{\it{Operator algebra formalism} --} To have a clean notion of locality, we wish to work with systems of infinite size.
-The operator algebra formalism deals with both finite and infinite systems conveniently.
-Below we first apply this formalism to infinite systems, which can be viewed as the thermodynamic limits where a sequence of finite systems converge to.
-From these results, we will extract important implications on finite systems.

-For finite systems, the operator algebra formalism is just the usual quantum mechanics in the Heisenberg picture.
-Here we briefly review this formalism in the context of infinite systems before applying it.
-We start with the notions of operator algebras and states of infinite size.
-Then we discuss the symmetry actions and the associated anomaly index developed in Ref.~\cite{kapustin2024anomalous}, which characterizes the interplay between locality and symmetry.